anirbanbasu/ollama-downloader/README.md

 ╰─────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────╮
-│ show-config         Shows the application configuration as JSON.                            │ │ auto-config         Display an automatically inferred configuration.                        │ │ list-models         Lists all available models in the Ollama library.
+│ show-config         Shows the application configuration as JSON.                            │ │ auto-config         Displays an automatically inferred configuration.                       │ │ list-models         Lists all available models in the Ollama library.
 If pagination options │ │                     are not provided, all models will be listed.                            │ │ list-tags           Lists all tags for a specific model.                                    │